 - Measure and optimise marketing ROI.

 While B2C marketers are working towards immediate sales, the B2B marketer is more likely to work towards generating leads and working with sales to build a pipeline.
-B2B marketers need to work closely with sales to support the sales process so marketing involvement doesn’t (shouldn’t) stop at the MQL.
+B2B marketers need to work closely with sales to support the sales & marketing funnel, marketing involvement doesn’t (shouldn’t) stop at the MQL.
 By working closely with sales, B2B marketers can take learnings and optimize their marketing strategies and tactics.
 For example, B2B marketing and sales can work together to capture common objections, and answer these earlier in the buyer journey.

 What is B2B (business-to-business)?